Unimatrix0/update_ombi/README.md

 ```

 If you do not plan to run the script as a user with full sudo privileges, you can restrict access for the user with the following:
-Edit the sudoers file to give restricted access to the scrupt user
+Edit the sudoers file to give restricted access to the script user
 ```
 sudo visudo
 ```